taichi221228/taichi221228/.scaffdog/component.md

 root: "src"
 output: "."
 questions:
-  name: "Please enter a component name."
+  name: "What is the name of component?"
   hasProps:
     confirm: "Does this component have props?"
     initial: false